ericlathrop/BoringDotNet.Random/README.md

 BoringDotNet.Random
 ================

-An interface and implementations of random number generators.
+Interfaces and implementations for random number generators.

 This tiny library has tests, and provides an API that makes it easy to inject implementations into your code.